zuavra/nginx-ip-whitelister/README.md

 Ideally, validation endpoints should only be exposed on an internal Docker network between the reverse proxy container and the validator container; and management endpoints only properly proxied or tunneled.

-If you wrap management endpoitns behind the reverse proxy you *can* use the validator to whitelist access to its own management endpoints but it will suffer from all the shortcomings of IP whitelisting.
+If you wrap management endpoints behind the reverse proxy you *can* use the validator to whitelist access to its own management endpoints but it will suffer from all the shortcomings of IP whitelisting.

 ### 7.2.
 Validator configuration